 engineers who solve for climate change.

 Do you recognize yourself in this?
-Please apply to join the Bachelor of Technology specialising in Climate Technologies!
+Please apply to join the Bachelor Of Technology specialising in Climate Change!

 Massachusetts Institute of Technology (MIT), USA

 All students of the B.Tech. programme will be members of MIT Solv[ED].
 An initiative of the Massachusetts Institute of Technology (MIT), USA, MIT Solve is an invite-only community chosen to drive MIT Solve’s mission to drive innovation to solve world challenges.
 MIT Solv[ED] equips people under the age of 24 with knowledge, tools, and resources to practice problem identification and solution design.
 Solv[ED]’s approach prioritizes experiential learning, accessibility, and community-building among young problem-solvers.
 Check it out here https://solve.mit.edu/solv-ed.

 Sustain Labs Paris, India /UAE/ New Zealand/ France

 All students of the B.Tech. programme will avail of Sustain Labs Paris’s network of industry partners.
 Sustain Labs is an enterprise operational in India, UAE, New Zealand, France that partners with organisations to make them more environmentally and socially responsible as well as profitable.
 It works with large global companies as well as start ups, universities, and development projects on organisation transformation, infrastructure, sustainability reporting, and strategies to move towards net zero.
 Learn more about Sustain Labs Paris here https://www.sustainlabsparis.com.

 Located in the Swiss Alps, The Villars Institute is a platform for systemic change and intergenerational collaboration that aims to empower future global changemakers and create a new generation of systems leaders.
 Their mission is to accelerate the transition to a Net Zero economy, focusing on emerging technologies, energy transition and nature-based solutions.